oceanumeric/oceanumeric.github.io/docs/_blog/r-data-table-best-practices.md

 - Use `R` for statistical analysis and data analysis projects in finance, economics, and other fields.
 - Keep trying different packages and learn from others, such as `Polars`.

-If you do not believe me why I think `data.table` is the efficient one, please read check the [benchmark](https://duckdblabs.github.io/db-benchmark/){:target="_blank"} of different packages on data manipulation.
+If you do not believe me why I think `data.table` is the efficient one, please  check the [benchmark](https://duckdblabs.github.io/db-benchmark/){:target="_blank"} of different packages on data manipulation.

 Here is the roadmap of this post: